 The Bull Terrier, or Class Clown, is a fun, energetic, affectionate, clever canine that makes for a wonderful family pet.
 These dogs can be a bit high maintenance, and even though they are of larger size, they are quite clingy.
 They do not like to be left alone, so they need a household where someone is going to be home all day.
 They have an independent, very stubborn streak that can get them into trouble.
 Training these dogs may be a challenge, and they need an owner committed for the long haul to get them trained and socialized correctly.

 These dogs do not do well left outside for extended periods, but they do need a lot of exercise.
 Like the all-white variety, some will need a little bit of extra attention when it comes to skin and sun care.
 They do not need a lot of grooming but do require occasional brushing.
 These dogs get bored quickly, and owners need to readily have a lot of entertainment available for them.
 This pup’s interesting look draws many people to them.
 However, this is not a breed for first-time or inexperienced dog owners.
-These adorable canines need an owner that knows a thing or two about stubborn dogs.
+These adorable canines need an owner who knows a thing or two about stubborn dogs.

 When trained properly and given the appropriate level of attention and exercise, this pup is a lovable, funny, sweet pup who will capture your heart and impress everyone he meets.
 Remember, bringing a puppy into your home is a fun, exciting experience, but it is also a huge responsibility.
 These pups will depend on their owners for the rest of their lives to make sure that they are getting everything they need to live healthy, happy, long lives.
 Be ready to spend some serious cash on keeping this dog happy and healthy.
 He cannot go out and get a job, so owners need to be aware before they commit that this pup might be a bit of a high-maintenance pet.